Home Programme » Programme features

 The course will start on Sunday evening by informal get-together party.
 Then on Monday bus transport to BIOCEV research centre will be provided and full day will be spent there with minisymposium on biophysical techniques and their practical aspects, including demos and discussions, so these introductory lectures for the different methodologies will be followed by their experimental aspects explanations.
 The practical aspects will be covered in a mixture of hands-on exercises and demonstrations.
 This will take place in laboratories of Centre of Molecular Structure, BIOCEV, alternating with review and discussion of experimental strategies in the seminar room, rotating small groups of students among different techniques.
 We will review the basic operation of the instruments, choice of buffers, and detection systems, and experimental design dependent on the system under study.
 For AUC, assembling the AUC cells and operating the XLA/I will be discussed in detail at the Faculty of Science, Charles University within the next part of the course.

 The following part of the course, from Tuesday till Friday, will be devoted to understanding the theoretical principles of data analysis of AUC sedimentation experiments and practical data analysis sessions and will take place in a classroom at the Faculty of Science, Charles University.
 The goal is to ensure through hands-on training that the participants become familiar with the details of the use of the software, and confident with each type of data analysis.
-We will have a lecture series in the morning and early afternoon, to introduce and recapitulate the theoretical background as well as the concepts for their implementation in the software, mixed with practical exercises on examples, where each participant will conduct data analyses on his/her laptop concurrent with the step-by-step demonstration projected on the large screen.
+We will have a lecture series, to introduce and recapitulate the theoretical background as well as the concepts for their implementation in the software, mixed with practical exercises on examples, where each participant will conduct data analyses on his/her laptop concurrent with the step-by-step demonstration projected on the large screen.
 Additional lectures on data analysis from other related techniques, i.e., ITC, SPR, and fluorescence will build up on previous skills in data analysis during the course, as well as methods of global analysis of data coming from different techniques.

 The practical course will include: